 Children of Orthodox parents express greater skepticism about economic theory in the ex ante survey, supporting the "Russians are different" view and contradicting the "Russians are just like Westerners" view.
-However, once subjects see evidence of economic theory's predictive ability in the form of double auction results, subjects with an Orthodox parent become significantly less skeptical.
-If growing up in an Orthodox household proxies a stronger identification with traditional Russian culture, then "Russian-ness" is associated with a stronger ex post belief that markets work as economists say they work.
-This result aligns with the "Russians are just like Westerners" view, at least after seeing external evidence of how markets work, and sharply contrasts to the "Russians are different" view.
-The difficulty in reconciling both the ex ante and ex post results with either view might stem from two sources.
+However, once subjects see evidence of economic theory's predictive ability, subjects with an Orthodox parent become significantly less skeptical.
+If growing up in an Orthodox household means a stronger identification with traditional Russian culture, then "Russianness" is linked with a stronger ex post belief that markets work as economists say they work.
+This result supports the "Russians are just like Westerners" view, at least after seeing external evidence of how markets work, and contradicts the "Russians are different" view.
+The difficulty in reconciling both ex ante and ex post results with either view may stem from two sources.

 First, when analysts speak of "the market" or "market forces" they may have in mind something more encompassing than the specific and simple example of a market institution used in these experiments.
 Views towards "the market" resemble the contents of a bulging suitcase packed with views towards fairness and redistribution, attitudes towards risk, how legal structures defining the bounds of permissible economic behavior are administered, the personalities and histories of economic leaders as well as the positive issue of how markets actually work.
-Our approach and results, which focus just on the positive issue, suggest any differences in attitudes towards markets between Russians and westerners probably stem from divergent views issues associated with markets, but not from divergent views about how the market works.
+Our approach and results, which focus just on the positive issue, suggest any differences in attitudes towards markets between Russians and westerners probably stem from divergent views of issues associated with markets, but not from divergent views about how the market works.
 Maintaining the "Russians are just like Westerners" or "Russians are the same" view would require evidence that Russian view issues connected to the functioning of the market mechanism differently, because the results show Russian attitudes on this core issue are inconsistent with both views.